strt/bricks/readme.md

 $ npm install -D @strt/bricks
 ```

-## Usage
-Bricks comes with these built in commands

-#### `bricks dev`
-Builds the project for development.

-#### `bricks build`
-Builds the project for production which minifies and optimizes assets.
-Sourcemaps are also generated.

-You can use them directly with npx, e.g. `npx bricks build`.
-But it's recommended to add them as scripts to your `package.json`
+... then add the scripts to your `package.json`
 ```json
 {
   "scripts": {